wrkspacer/react-zoom-pan-pinch/README.md

 # wrkspacer-react-zoom-pan-pinch

-Forked from MIT © [prc5 react-zoom-pan-pinch](https://github.com/prc5/react-zoom-pan-pinch) and fixed
+Forked from [prc5 react-zoom-pan-pinch](https://github.com/prc5/react-zoom-pan-pinch) and fixed it as interim measures

 ## Install